Can you use your phone on an Alaskan cruise?

 Phone usage during a cruise is one of the most common questions that people have when they are ready to board the ship.
 These days our phones are so much more than just a way to call back home.
 They represent a way to keep up with our lives back in the real world, whether that be just checking email, posting on social media, or even checking in on work.

 For most cruises — like those that go to the Caribbean — the answer is pretty simple.
-Yes, your phone will work, but you either have to connect to wi-fi, the expensive cellular networks on the ship (more on these later) or pay international roaming charges when in port.
+Yes, your phone will work, but you either have to pay for and connect to wi-fi, use the expensive cellular networks on the ship (more on these later) or often pay international roaming charges when in port.

 However, sailing on an Alaskan cruise is a different animal.
 Since you are traveling within the United States, that means your cell phone plan likely offers some service while in port.
 Unfortunately, it’s not as simple as using your phone as you would at home.

 Given that you will be traveling through international waters, rugged territory, and out of range of land-based towers, when and what service you have will be constantly changing.

 Here’s more information about us cell phone on an Alaskan cruise.

 Traditional Cell Service While in Alaskan & Canadian Cruise Ports

 Let’s start by discussing your cell service while in port.
 Alaskan cruises stop in ports like Juneau, Ketchikan, and Skagway.
 Since these are U.S. ports, your cell phone will work just as it would anywhere else in the United States — and have the same charges for data, texts, and calls.

 Where you might run into an issue is with coverage.
 Within the port cities themselves, you should be fine on coverage, even getting high-speed data in many areas.
 Traveling outside of the ports will likely cause you to drop signal quickly, especially if taking an excursion to the wilderness.